gauthamram57/gauthamram57/README.md

 ---

 Final-year CS undergrad.
 I find vulnerabilities manually, then build tools to catch them at scale.
-Rooted in competitive CTFs — Team Hunter, Top 8–10 India on CTFtime — and actively hunting bugs on Intigriti.
+Rooted in competitive CTFs — Team Hunter, Top 10 India on CTFtime — and actively hunting bugs.

 ---